tensorpack/tensorpack/README.md

 	+ Run inference on a test dataset
 	+ Run some operations once a while
 	+ Send loss to your phone

+See [tutorials](http://tensorpack.readthedocs.io/en/latest/tutorial/index.html) to know more about these features.

 ## Install: